-Hiring employees in Mali is the most important part of your expansion.
+Recruiting and hiring employees in Mali are the most important parts of your expansion.
 You’ll need talented employees to ensure you’re staying compliant and working hard in a new country.
 However, not all companies taking on a new expansion have time to focus on recruiting and onboarding while dealing with other essential tasks.

 Globalization Partners will help you hire all the employees you need for your expansion quickly and productively.
 Instead of setting up your own subsidiary to hire employees, we’ll hire staff members for you through our entity.
 Your employees will all have a positive hiring experience, and they can start working for you from the beginning.
 Learn more about Mali hiring outsourcing with us below.